enteraname74/enteraname74/README.md

 ### What I'm currently working on :wrench:

-I'm currently working on an offline music app for Android with Kotlin and XML !<br>
+I'm currently working on an offline music app for Android with Jetpack Compose.<br>

 ### What I'm currently learning :mortar_board:
 Currently, i'm learning :